TurakhiaLab/WEPP/README.md

 snakemake ./results/{dataset}/{file_prefix}_run.txt --cores 16 --use-conda
 ```

 **WEPP** is a novel phylogenetic method for detecting the SARS CoV-2 variants from the wastewater.
 Since, WEPP is based on a Phylogentic method, it can be used to detect the variants at the resolution of haplotypes.
-We have two version of WEPP - one is based on MAT called WEPP and the other uses PANMAT called WEPP-PANMAT.
+We have two version of WEPP - one is based on MAT called WEPP-MAT and the other uses PANMAT called WEPP-PANMAT.

-This repository consists of the entire workflow, which only requires the following things to generate the output.
-It uses C-WAP pipeline internally to filter and convert fastq to bam format, which is then used by WEPP.
+This repository contains the complete workflow, which requires the following inputs to generate results:
-1. Reads in fastq format
+1. Sequencing reads in `fastq.gz` format
-2. Phylogenetic Tree as MAT
+2. A phylogenetic tree in `MAT` format
+3. A primer `BED` file